The Beautiful Adventure (1932 German-language film)

-The Beautiful Adventure (Das schöne Abenteuer) is a 1932 German romantic comedy film directed by Reinhold Schünzel and starring Käthe von Nagy, Wolf Albach-Retty and Alfred Abel.
+The Beautiful Adventure (Das schöne Abenteuer) is a 1932 West German romantic comedy film directed by Reinhold Schünzel and starring Käthe von Nagy, Wolf Albach-Retty and Alfred Abel.
 It was shot at the Babelsberg Studios in Berlin and premiered at the city's Gloria-Palast cinema.
 The film's sets were designed by the art director Werner Schlichting.
 A separate French language version was also made.

 Plot

 On her wedding day a young bride takes off with her cousin, who she has always loved.